ShadowLeRawr/randomimage/README.md

 ## Docker Configuration

-The application is containerized using Docker with three services:
+The application is containerized using Docker with a single service that handles both the main application and admin functionality.
+The application is designed to run behind a reverse proxy.

-1. **main-app**: The primary Flask application serving random images
-2. **admin-app**: The admin panel for content management
-3. **nginx**: Web server that handles routing and serves static files

 ## Development